opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

      * ``CV_ILL_INPUT`` -- An input argument was an illegal value.

    **Notes:**
+      All previously set options are retained but may be updated by calling the appropriate "Set" functions.

       If an error occurred, ``CVodeReInit`` also sends an error message to the  error handler function.